codaholichq/codaholic/content/posts/why-every-developer-needs-elastic-beanstalk-or-risk-falling-behind.md

 <br/>

-**An Overview of Elastic Beanstalk's components** Elastic Beanstalk consists of several key components that work together to provide a streamlined deployment and management experience for web applications.
+**An Overview of Elastic Beanstalk's Components** Elastic Beanstalk consists of several key components that work together to provide a streamlined deployment and management experience for web applications.
 Below is a detailed description of these components:

 1. Applications: In Elastic Beanstalk, Applications are the logical entity that contains your code and its resources.
 It could be a single application or a collection of related services.
 You can create and manage multiple applications within Elastic Beanstalk, each with its own set of environments.

-2. Environments: This is the deployment environments where your application runs.
+2. Environments: These are the deployment environments where your application runs.
 It usually consists of resources such as EC2 instances, load balancers, databases, and auto-scaling groups.
 It provides the runtime environment for your application.
-You can have multiple environments within an application, such as development, testing, and production, each with its own configuration settings.
+You can have multiple environments within an application, such as development, testing, and production, each with its configuration settings.

 3. Platform Versions: A platform version represents a specific release of the underlying software stack used by Elastic Beanstalk.
 It includes the operating system, web server, runtime environment, and other components required to run your application.
 Elastic Beanstalk supports a variety of platform versions for different programming languages and frameworks.
 You can choose the platform version that aligns with your application's requirements and provides the necessary features and performance.